anuardaher/homepage/content/projects/portal-de-artigos.md

 ---
 template: project
-title: Article and news portal
+title: Articles and news portal
 description: Here's a place to publish your content, share on social media and check what other users are publishing too.
 date: 2019-10-14T04:34:00.000Z